strimzi/strimzi.github.io/_posts/2024-10-24-autorebalancing-on-scaling.md

 When scaling up a Kafka cluster, newly added brokers don't get any partitions for the topics hosted on the other brokers.
 The new brokers remain empty and will receive partitions for newly created topics based on Apache Kafka's distribution mechanism.
-Quite often, this is not what you want because you are scaling up in order to spread the load across more brokers and getting better performance.
+Quite often, this is not what you want because you are scaling up in order to spread the load across more brokers and to get better performance.
 Currently, the only way to achieve this with Strimzi is by manually rebalancing the cluster using the `KafkaRebalance` custom resource in `add-brokers` mode, where you list the added brokers and specify the goals to be met by Cruise Control.
 This way, some of the already existing topic partitions are moved from the old brokers to the new ones, making the cluster more balanced.